 Best cities to live in Malta

 Valletta is situated on a peninsula in the eastern part of Malta and has a tiny population of just over 6,000.
 It is one of the smallest capital cities in Europe and is considered the southernmost European capital.
 The city is considered a Unesco World Heritage Site due to its rich historical and cultural offering and was also named the 2018 European Capital of Culture.
 Being considered one of the most historically concentrated areas in the world, Valletta is also the first planned city in Europe, with designs for it being drawn up as far back as 1565.
-Some historic influences in the city include rule by the Phoenicians, Greeks, Carthagianians, Romans, Byzantine and Arabs.
-Its architecture is impressive to say the least.
+Some historic influences in the city include rule by the Phoenicians, Greeks, Carthaginians, Romans, Byzantine and Arabs.
+Its architecture is impressive, to say the least.
 Valletta offers tourists and expats alike some great museum exhibitions, a wonderful array of culinary offerings through its wine bars and more.
 You can enjoy the Manoel Theatre, Royal Opera House, National Museum of Archeology, National Fine Arts Museum and so much more.
 It is considered the financial capital of Malta.

 The home of the iGaming industry is Gzira, which is located just a short bus ride away from Valletta.
 It has a lovely promenade that you can walk along to relax after a day of work and it is also known for its gastronomic delights in the form of varieties of food trucks that serve a wide range of culinary treats.